 A Notice of Resolution of Merger form must be used for mergers of building and land.
 Either a Disposition Statement on Merger of Land or Conversion to a Survey-Strata Scheme or transfers of common property are required to dispose of the common property.

 In simple terms, all of the lot proprietors are transferring their interests in the common property being merged with a particular lot to the proprietor of that lot.
 No stamp duty is payable unless there has been a payment for the transfer of those interests.

-- lodgement of the “sketch plan”
+- the “sketch plan”